toshiro-en-miyamoto/math/algebra/Sengadir(2008) 4 Couting.md

   - $D_{a1},D_{a2}, D_{b1},D_{b2}, D_{c1},D_{c2}, D_{d1},D_{d2}, D_{e1},D_{e2}, D_{f1},D_{f2}$,
   - $T_{a1},T_{a2},T_{a3}, T_{b1},T_{b2},T_{b3}, T_{c1},T_{c2},T_{c3}, T_{d1},T_{d2}, T_{d3},$
 - The 30 beds can be arranged for 30 persons in 30! ways.
-- For double beds, the arrangements must exclude duplicated counts:
+- For double rooms, the arrangements must exclude duplicated counts:
   - the beds $D_{a1}$ and $D_{a2}$ are in the room $D_a$, and these must not be distinguished;
   - for $D_a$, we counted the beds $^{2}P_2 = 2!$ times;
   - the same goes with $D_b, D_c, D_d, D_e, D_f$.;